alexhaydock/BoringNginx/README.md

 Build script to build current stable Nginx with Google's BoringSSL instead of the default OpenSSL.

-This allows you to use some state-of-the-art crypto features not yet available in the stable branch of OpenSSL, like [ChaCha20-Poly1305](https://boringssl.googlesource.com/boringssl/+/de0b2026841c34193cacf5c97646b38439e13200) as a cipher/MAC combo, and [X25519](https://boringssl.googlesource.com/boringssl/+/4fb0dc4b031df7c9ac9d91fc34536e4e08b35d6a) (aka Curve25519) as the ECDHE curve provider if you want to get away from using [unsafe NIST curves](https://safecurves.cr.yp.to/) (though you probably want to check the X25519 [browser support matrix](https://www.chromestatus.com/feature/5682529109540864) before trying that).
+This allows you to use some state-of-the-art crypto features ~~not yet available in the stable branch of OpenSSL~~ (these features [have now entered stable, as of Sep 2016](https://www.openssl.org/news/newslog.html)), like [ChaCha20-Poly1305](https://boringssl.googlesource.com/boringssl/+/de0b2026841c34193cacf5c97646b38439e13200) as a cipher/MAC combo, and [X25519](https://boringssl.googlesource.com/boringssl/+/4fb0dc4b031df7c9ac9d91fc34536e4e08b35d6a) (aka Curve25519) as the ECDHE curve provider if you want to get away from using [unsafe NIST curves](https://safecurves.cr.yp.to/) (though you probably want to check the X25519 [browser support matrix](https://www.chromestatus.com/feature/5682529109540864) before trying that).

 | Version      | Tested Working On              |                                 |
 |--------------|--------------------------------|---------------------------------|